-Let’s face it, every business that you know of, is going digital with their offerings.
+Let’s face it, every business that you know of is going digital with their offerings.
+Doesn’t matter you’re a non-profit organization or eCommerce project, you must have an online presence.
+It’s the rules of the market.
 Creating websites and social media profiles have become a given.
 There is absolutely no business that isn’t making use of the same.

 Over the last few years, there is a trend picking up across various business industries.
 It includes businesses developing applications that serve the same or a similar purpose as their websites do.
 Be it a blogging site that lets subscribers read their posts via a mobile app, or an eCommerce business that lets them shop during sales on-the-go using their app, you see businesses trying to figure out the best way possible to remain connected with their target market.